TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ## The Rosharan System

 Greater Roshar is a planetary system containing thirteen planets.
 Some have life, sentient and not, others are barren.
-There are three planets in the habitable region and ten gas giants.
+There are three planets in the habitable region and ten gas giants, the two separated by an asteroid belt.
 The gas giants are named after Vorin numerals.

 ### Ashyn